-A first step in understanding how humidity is effecting the piano, is knowing what the humidity is in the home or room where the piano is located.
+A first step in understanding how humidity is affecting the piano, is knowing what the humidity is in the home or room where the piano is located.

 I’m sure there are accurate digital hygrometers out there.
-Our HVAC guy has one that costs about $400 and of course, it checks out just fine.
-But it’s a commercial model for making instant temperature and humidity measurements while doing Air Conditioner work.
+Most HVAC technicians carry one that costs about $400, and of course, and it checks out just fine.

 Some digital hygrometers can be reasonably accurate in the midrange, maybe.
 But their accuracy often falls off dramatically in both extremes of dryness and wetness.
 An inaccurate hygrometer is of no help and can be very misleading when trying to get an idea as to the humidity in your home and around the piano.